elf-alchemist/masterpack/README.md

 The 'Master Levels for Doom II' were by far the lowest quality official release by id Software in it's classic days.

-In short it is a grabbag collection of various unstructured, unorganized WAD files, all made by various map authors with a wide variety of styles and design conventions.
+In short, it is a grabbag collection of various unstructured, unorganized WAD files, all made by various map authors with a wide variety of styles and design conventions.

 Most of the authors involved in the project, made these maps with the intention of them being a part of larger episode overarching a certain theme, with John Anderson, for example, directing a series of 9 total levels themed around the first third of Dante Alighieri's Divine Comedy, Inferno.